standardebooks/manual/6-standard-ebooks-section-patterns.rst

 #.
 The half title page contains one :html:`<section id="halftitlepage" epub:type="halftitlepage">` element, which in turn contains one :html:`<h1 epub:type="fulltitle">` element containing the full title of the ebook, including subtitles.
 The half title page is the only place where an :html:`<h1>` element may appear in a Standard Ebook.

 #.
+If the ebook has a subtitle, it is included in the half title page.

+#.
+The :value:`fulltitle` semantic is applied to the top-level heading element in the half title page.
+This is usually either :html:`<hgroup>` in works with subtitles or :html:`<h1>` in works without.

+#.
 Formatting for the :html:`<h1>` element follows patterns in `7.2.6.7 </manual/VERSION/7-high-level-structural-patterns#7.2.6.7>`__ and `7.2.6.8 </manual/VERSION/7-high-level-structural-patterns#7.2.6.8>`__.

 #.
 A complete half title page looks like the following template: